awslabs/aws-c-io/README.md

 underlying io.
 To manage this, messages have members to attach a promise fn and context data to.
 When a handler exposes and API, it has the responsibility to take a fn and data from the user if over write is a possibility.
 The io-handler will invoke the promise after it has successfully written the last byte to the underlying io.

+### Thread Safety

+In general, the plan for addressing thread-safety is to not share memory across threads.
+This library is designed around single threaded event loops which process one or more channels.
+Anywhere a handler or channel exposes a back-channel API, it is responsible for checking which thread it was invoked from.
+If it is invoked from the event loop's thread, then it may proceed as planned.
+If it is not, it is required to queue a task to do the work.
+When the task is executed, it will be executed in the correct thread.

 ## Terminology
 We use a few terms in the following sections that are not necessarily "C concepts".
 We assume you know C, but here's some